-How to update a dapp chain
+Update a dapp chain

 - Specify different config entry points for old and new versions, or

-- Reference compiled configuration of old version
+- Reference compiled configuration of the old version

-Project structure before update
+Project structure before the update

 folder: